jrc13245/CleveRoidMacros/README.md

 3. Rename the `CleveRoidMacros-main` folder to `CleveRoidMacros`
 4. Check that it is enabled in your addon list in-game.
 5. Make sure you don't have other macro addons that may interfere.
 SuperMacro should be compatible.
+6. SUPERWOW and NAMPOWER are required for full functionality.
+Only report bugs when both are installed!
 ### Turtle WoW Launcher / GitAddonsManager
 1. Open either application
 2. Click the Add button
 3. Paste the url `https://github.com/jrc13245/CleveRoidMacros`
 4. Download and keep up to date
 ---

 ## Known Issues